sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Service

 The Services act as a [Service Layer](http://martinfowler.com/eaaCatalog/serviceLayer.html) around the domain model.
 It provides a well defined interface with a set of available operations to the clients.

-The transaction boundary is at the service layer.
+These operations are using Repositories and other Services.

+This service layer is the boundary for [transaction management](#transaction-management) and [error handling](#error-handling).
+{: .alert .alert-error}

 ### Module